erajasekar/blog-jekyll/_posts/2015-05-27-better-exception-handling-java8-streams-using-javaslang.md

 ```

-This will skip errors and coverts all the valid dates.
+This will skip errors and converts all the valid dates.

 ```sh
 WEDNESDAY